iAM-AMR/iAM.AMR.DOC/source/02_project/CEDAR.rst

    The launch screen of *CEDAR.accdb*.

-On the left-hand side, the database objects are organized by type (tables, queries, forms) in the Navigation Bar.
+On the left-hand side, the database objects are organized by type (tables, queries, forms) in the Navigation Pane.

 Re-link *CEDAR.accdb* and *CEDAR_forest.accdb*
 ++++++++++++++++++++++++++++++++++++++++++++++